 Millions of babies are born prematurely around the world like Alieu, but unfortunately not all of them survive as they are just too sick.
 If you would like to help us support these families and continue to look for improvements in care, you can support us by donating to our World Prematurity Day appeal.
 If you would like to know more about World Prematurity Day, click here.

-If you, like Sukai, have given birth to a baby prematurely and need support, you can ring our free helpline on 0500 618 140 to speak to a qualified advisor.
+If you, like Sukai, have given birth to a baby prematurely and need support, you can ring the Bliss helpline.